 The Greenville Police Department is exploring the purchase a Lenco Bearcat armored rescue vehicle.
-The Bearcat has been proven on numerous occasions to be a lifesaving resource during crisis situations.
+The Bearcat has been proven on numerous occasions to be a life-saving resource during crisis situations.
 In support of the Pitt County Mutual Aid Agreement, the Greenville Police Department has responded to each town or jurisdiction within Pitt County when requested.
 As a regional responder, we will continue to support each jurisdiction when requested for critical incidents.
-The availability of an armored rescue vehicle will only improve the police Department is not seeking funding from any of its regional partners; however, we are seeking support from those communities that we would assist in times of crisis.
+The availability of an armored rescue vehicle will only improve the police services provided throughout Pitt County and the surrounding region.
+The Greenville Police Department is not seeking funding from any of its regional partners; however, we are seeking support from those communities that we would assist in times of crisis.
 As a signatory of this letter, I recognize the importance of having immediate access to an armored rescue vehicle and support the purchase as part of the ongoing effort to improve the emergency capabilities available in Pitt County.

-Chiéf of Police Winterville, NC Police Department
+Winterville, NC Police Department

-Title of Item: Dormitory-Style Student Housing - Approach to Public Input and Solicitation for Consultant Explanation: Abstract: At their May 8, 2017 meeting, City Council directed staff to (1) look into potential vendors to conduct a study on dormitory-style student housing and report back to Council in June, and (2) begin a public input process.
+Dormitory-Style Student Housing - Approach to Public Input and Solicitation for Consultant

+Abstract: At their May 8, 2017 meeting, City Council directed staff to (1) look into potential vendors to conduct a study on dormitory-style student housing and report back to Council in June, and (2) begin a public input process.

 Explanation: Recent rezoning requests to allow various types of student housing projects have generated much discussion among Council Members and throughout the community.
 There have been specific areas of concern regarding the number and location of dormitory-style student housing complexes that are developed within and outside of the core ECU campus area.
 Before proposed amendments are promulgated to amend the zoning map, table of uses or zoning ordinance text, Council asked staff to research the cost to have a study commissioned that would determine whether or not the market for dormitory-style student housing is currently overbuilt or will be saturated after programmed projects in various stages of review and construction are completed.
 Consensus by Council discussion was also to solicit public input regarding the current status of student housing.

-Consultant.
+- 1. Consultant.
 During the May 8, 2017 Council meeting, staff presented a summary of a study commissioned for the City of Auburn, Alabama, that addresses similar concerns as Greenville in Auburn around the University of Auburn and throughout the city.
 Staff contacted both Auburn's City staff and the real estate research consultant Auburn used and determined the initial 2013 study had a professional fee of \$14,500.
 Staff recommends Council approve a contract price for a similar study in Greenville for a not-to-exceed fee of \$20,000.
-Attached is a draft Request for Qualifications that includes a scope of services similar to the report prepared for the City of Auburn, Alabama.
+Attached is a draft Request for Qualifications that includes a scope of services similar to the report prepared for the City of Auburn, Alabama. - 2.
 Public Input.
-To gather input by the public, as recommended by City 2.
-Public input .
-To gather input by the public, as recommended by City

-2. Public Input.
 To gather input by the public, as recommended by City Council, staff recommends one public input session during a weekday in City Hall's 3rd floor gallery in June; one public input session in the evening in City